JuliaDynamics/Agents.jl/docs/src/boltzmann_example01.md

 end
 ```

-We need a new step function that allows agents to give money only to other agents in the same cell:
+We need a new step function that allows agents to give money only to other agents in the same cell.
+Also, the `agent_step!` function must move the agent to a different location in every step - if the agent were not moved on every step, the agents would just trade wealth amongst themselves.

 ```julia
 """